equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 The algorithm seems to in general give better estiamtes of the process if there are step changes in the external inputs or in the pid-setpoint, and the algorithm appears to be able to handle both cases.

+The above works equally well in the case that process to be simualted is a multiple-input system and the other non-pid inputs are changed during the tuning set.

+#### Finding the gain that gives the disturbance with the ``shortest travelled distance``

+If there are no setpoint changes, the above method of determining the process gain will not succede, as the objective function will be flat.

+In this case, the global search instead attempts to find the process gain that results in the disturbance that "travels the shortest distance", expressed as:

+`` var dEstVariance = vec.Mean(vec.Abs(vec.Diff(dEst))).Value''

+Some obervations:

+- this method is heurisitic
+- the objective has a minumum
+- the objective space is fairly flat, the minum has a fairly low ``strength'', i.e neighborhing process gains have almost equally low objectives
+- the objective space seems to be more concave ("stronger" i.e. more significant minimums) when the process gain is higher.

+It could be an idea to count the number of zero crossing of e in the dataset, if it is very low, that may be an indication that the process gain is low.